 There is something very tasty on the menu today – raisins!
-Alright, everyone loves them, of course.
 They are the perfect fruit-dessert snack – sugary, chewy, dried fruit that we can put as topping on desserts, ice creams, addition to trail mix or cereals for breakfast, baked goods and much more.
-But, our goal today is to discuss if our guinea pigs can eat raisins or not.

-Can guinea pigs eat raisins?
-No, guinea pigs cannot eat raisins.
-This dried fruit is full of sugar, and we know that sugar is not well digested by guinea pigs.
+Guinea pigs cannot eat raisins.
+This dried fruit is full of sugar, which is not well digested by guinea pigs.
 Also, the raisins are sticky and very chewy, so this is really a bad thing for the teeth of the guinea pig.
-Just think how sticky raisins are; if they are not chewed properly by the cute little guinea pig, they will present a choking hazard!
-The raisins are very small and if not chewed well, they could end up stuck in the back of the throat of the guinea pig!
+If they are not chewed properly by the cute little guinea pig, they will present a choking hazard!

 Nutrition Facts of Raisins